IncharaS06/Food-Planet/README.md

 - Adding cart persistence and order tracking
 - Integrating real restaurant data via APIs

-## 👩‍💻 Authors & Credits

-Crafted with love and creativity by participants of **Infothon 2.0** 💚
-Thanks to open-source assets and inspirations from modern UI patterns.

 ---

 Enjoy exploring Food Planet, and feel free to fork or adapt the project to spice up your portfolio!